 The statement that was assessed:

-Report that it is “very likely” that anthropogenic greenhouse gases have been responsible for “most” of the “unequivocal” warming of the Earth’s average global temperature in the second half of the 20th century.
+We defined CE researchers as those who signed statements broadly agreeing with or directly endorsing the primary tenets of the IPCC Fourth Assessment Report that it is “very likely” that anthropogenic greenhouse gases have been responsible for “most” of the “unequivocal” warming of the Earth’s average global temperature in the second half of the 20th century.

-They just ask whether our emissions are responsible for most of the warming, not whether this is considered a “problem”.
+The researchers just ask whether our emissions are responsible for most of the warming, not whether this is considered a “problem”.

 (loads of posts have been written about this: just click the tag Cook Survey).